 The findings showed some interesting gender differences.
-For example, males displayed more self-promotional information in the About Me and Notes sections than women.
-Nevertheless, conversely, women displayed more self-promotional Main Photos.
+For example, males displayed more self-promotional information in the “About Me” and “Notes” sections than women.
+Conversely, women displayed more self-promotional profile pictures.
 Although no research has examined gender differences in types of self-promotional domains, particularly in online settings, this premise supports simple socialization processes.
-Specifically, gender roles influenced narcissistic females' tendencies to include revealing, flashy, and adorned photos of their physical appearance and trends in narcissistic males to highlight descriptive self-promotion reflecting intelligence or wit in the About Me section (Mehdizadeh, 2010).
+Specifically, gender roles influenced narcissistic females’ tendency to include revealing, flashy, and adorned photos of their physical appearance and trends in narcissistic males to highlight descriptive self-promotion reflecting intelligence or wit in the “About Me” section (Mehdizadeh, 2010).

-Ryan and Xenos (2011) found in a sample of 1324 self-selected Australian Internet users that Facebook users are more likely to be extraverted and narcissistic.
+Ryan and Xenos (2011) found in a sample of 1324 self-selected Australian Internet users that Facebook users are more likely to be extroverted and narcissistic.
 However, they also have stronger feelings of family loneliness.
-They concluded that their findings validate previous research and substantiate the proposition that Facebook is particularly appealing to narcissistic and exhibitionistic people.
-Facebook specifically gratifies the narcissistic individual's need to engage in self-promoting and superficial behavior.
+They concluded that their findings validate previous research and substantiate that Facebook particularly appeals to narcissistic and exhibitionistic people.
+Facebook specifically gratifies the narcissistic individual’s need to engage in self-promoting and superficial behavior.

-Smith, Mendez, and White (2014) developed and examined a model to explain the relationships between narcissism, privacy concern, vigilance, and exposure to risk on Facebook.
-They surveyed a sample of 286 adult users in the U.S. They found that increased narcissism was associated with increased risk exposure and lower vigilance on Facebook, despite a more significant concern for privacy and security.
-They concluded that not posting is inconsistent with the narcissistic personality; narcissists will be more active on Facebook than less narcissistic consumers.
+Smith, Mendez, and White (2014) developed and examined a model to explain the relationships between narcissism, concerns over privacy, vigilance, and exposure to risk on Facebook.
+They surveyed a sample of 286 adult users in the United States and found that increased narcissism was associated with increased risk exposure and lower vigilance on Facebook, despite greater concern for privacy and security.
+They concluded that not posting is inconsistent with narcissistic personalities and narcissists will be more active on Facebook than less narcissistic users.

 Aspects that attracted the attention of several researchers are the way narcissists present their profiles and profile photos.
-Kapidzic (2013) examined what motivations guide narcissistic individuals in selecting a prominent feature of an online profile, the profile picture.
-Kapidzic's (2013) findings showed that Facebook users with higher levels of narcissism have different motivations than those with low levels of narcissism when selecting profile pictures on Facebook.
+Kapidzic (2013) examined what motivations that guide narcissistic individuals in selecting a prominent feature of an online profile, the profile picture.
+Kapidzic’s (2013) findings showed that Facebook users with higher levels of narcissism have different motivations than those with low levels of narcissism when selecting profile pictures on Facebook.
 Narcissistic individuals not only have a highly positive concept of themselves but also need constant external affirmation.
-Kapidzic's (2013) findings imply that narcissistic individuals are highly motivated to display their positive traits on social network sites.
+Kapidzic’s (2013) findings imply that narcissistic individuals are highly motivated to display their positive traits on social network sites.
 The results also imply that narcissistic individuals strive more than others to present their online audience with the best possible image of themselves.
 The findings showed that narcissists select images that emphasize the attractiveness and personality of the user.
-The motivation to emphasize looks and personality in profile pictures might be connected to the striving for positive feedback in the form of admiring comments and "likes."
-Narcissistic individuals tend to consider themselves highly attractive and might consider the display of their looks as an easy way to gain admiration.
-Furthermore, they consider themselves special and unique and seem to be motivated to display pictures in which their personality, lifestyle, and activities are portrayed.
+The motivation to emphasize looks and personality in profile pictures might be connected to the striving for positive feedback in the form of admiring comments and “likes.”
+Narcissistic individuals tend to consider themselves highly attractive and might consider displaying their looks to be an easy way of gaining admiration.
+Furthermore, they consider themselves special and unique and seem motivated to post pictures in which their personality, lifestyle, and activities are portrayed.